Do butterflies – particularly monarchs – fascinate you?

 To get more involved

-- Set off on Mission Monarch near where you live to try to spot the traces of butterflies on milkweed.
+- Set off on Mission Monarch in your garden or near where you live to try to spot the traces of butterflies on milkweed and share your findings with the community.

-- Sign the David Suzuki Foundation’s monarch manifesto (in French only).
+- Encourage your city to become a friend of the monarch through the David Suzuki Foundation’s (in French only).

-- Report your observations of other butterfly species on eButterfly
+- Report your observations of other butterfly or insect species by participating in the Biodiversity Challenge.

-- To add to your knowledge of the species: Monarch.
+- To add to your knowledge of the species, consult our page about the monarch.

 Did you know that …